-I grew basilico (basil) from seed again this year.
-Thanks to the unusually warm summer, my plants were very happy and grew nicely.
-I love to shake the basilico plant a bit, stick my face in it and inhale the incredible smell.
+This year, I grew basilico (basil) from seed again.
+Thanks to the unusually warm summer, my plants were happy and grew nicely.
+I love to shake the basilico plant a bit, stick my face in it and inhale the incredible aroma.
 Some of my basilico was already used to make passata di pomodoro.
-I’m using the rest to make Pesto, before it starts to rain and the leaves turn brown.
+The rest will be used to make Pesto, before it starts to rain and the leaves turn brown.

 Pesto Genovese, usually just called Pesto, originated in Genoa, Liguria.
-It’s made with fresh basil leaves, garlic, pine nuts, extra virgin olive oil, Pecorino Sardo or Romano, and Parmigiano Reggiano.
+It is made with fresh basil leaves, garlic, pine nuts, extra virgin olive oil, Pecorino Sardo or Pecorino Romano, and Parmigiano Reggiano.

 The ancient Romans made something similar called Moretum.
 They named it after the mortar instead of the pestle!
 Moretum was a spread made with fresh sheep milk cheese, herbs, salt, pine nuts and olive oil.

-Basilico was likely brought to Italia from India and the climate of Liguria was perfect for it.
-The Genovese adapted the Romans’ recipe to include basilico, and Pesto was born!
-In Liguria, Pesto is usually served with on trofie or linguine.
-It is also used on pasta, potatoes and green beans, all cooked separately in the same pot of water.
+Basilico was likely brought to Italia from India, and the climate of Liguria was perfect for it.
+The Genovese adapted the Romans’ recipe to include basilico, and Pesto Genovese was born!
+In Liguria, Pesto is usually served with trofie or linguine.
+It is also used on pasta, potatoes and green beans, all cooked in the same pot of water.
 Yum!

 3 cloves of garlic